 “We didn’t expect to find that zinc oxide has a similar modulating effect on the gut bacteria as fermented protein.
 The similarity is striking, and might be the reason as to why EP100i has been successful when it comes to supporting gut health, says Jens Legarth.”

-Previous trials showed, that the diversity created by EP100i is consistent when the supplement is added – and that the supplement won’t trigger resistance.
+Previous trials showed that the diversity created by EP100i is consistent when the supplement is added – and that the supplement won’t trigger resistance.

-The right feed improves the immune system and feed uptake
+The right feed improves the immune system and feed uptake.

 Builds an armour against causative bacteria

-Zink causes inflammation
+Zinc causes inflammation

 “The use of zinc simply pushes the problem to a later stage in the pig production and ensures a continues need for antibiotics as the pig has no immune system left to fight of infections.
 The solution is antibiotics that contributes to an even weaker gut barrier, making room for further bacteria to enter the blood stream.
 It is a vicious circle, that we attempt to fight with the use of lactic acid fermented protein”, Jens Legarth argues.

-Plant-protein pays off
+Fermented protein pays off